pump-io/pump.io/API.md

    to the public will be delivered to all followers, and will be visible to anyone -- even unauthenticated users.
 * *Followers*.
-A user's own followers can be addressed with an object with `objectType` equal to the follower stream URL of the user -- usually `http://<hostname>/api/user/<nickname>/followers`.
+A user's own followers can be addressed with an object with `objectType` equal to "collection" and `id` equal to the follower stream URL of the user -- usually `http://<hostname>/api/user/<nickname>/followers`.
 Activities addressed to followers will be delivered to all followers, and will